Lost Your Job? Here’s How to Choose Between COBRA and Marketplace Health Insurance

 If you quit or are terminated from your job, you may be offered COBRA coverage by your employer.
 COBRA allows you and your family to stay enrolled in the same health insurance you had while you were employed.
 The catch?
 Unless your employer offers a subsidy, you will now have to pay for the full monthly premium, plus an administrative fee.
 Typically, this means your plan will be much more expensive than you’re used to.
 COBRA coverage lasts for up to 18 months (plus an additional 11 months if you’re disabled).

-How to Sign Up For COBRA
+How to Enroll in COBRA

 Within 45 days of losing your employment, you will receive a COBRA election notice from your employer.
 This is a form with details about your plan options and prices.
 You must complete the form and return it to your employer to start your COBRA coverage.